perkowitz/issho/doc/hachi/modules/beat.md

  and the pattern currently being edited in the highlight color (yellow).
 - Track mute pads are in gray, with muted tracks being off.
 Whenever a track plays a note, it will light in yellow.
 - Track mute pads are in the main color (e.g. blue), with the selected track being white.
 Whenever a track plays a note, it will light in yellow.
-- Step pads are gray when that step will be played, and off otherwise.
+- Step pads are white when that step is set to PLAY, gray for TIE, and off for REST.
 - Function buttons on the left and bottom are gray when off, white when on.
 - The value buttons show the value in the main color (e.g. blue).
 - The settings view uses the standard settings palette.